Claims Management Challenges in the “Modularized” Project Execution Environment

 Reactive claims management relying on organic knowledge transfer within an integrated project team – the traditional approach applied to simple construction projects – would quickly overwhelm claims management capabilities.
 Project-wide data management strategy, supported by Intellectual Property (IP) frameworks, pass-through contractual clauses, and a collection/retention infrastructure is a must for a project of such scale and complexity.
 But such a project-wide, forensically sound and user-driven data management strategy is seldom planned or implemented.
 Without consideration for the modularized execution strategy, the claims management function may remain isolated, fragmented, and limited by information management silos.

-4. CHALLENGES OF CLAIMS MANAGEMENT IN A MODULARIZED DELIVERY ENVIRONMENT
+4. CHALLENGES OF PROJECT CLAIM MANAGEMENT IN A MODULARIZED DELIVERY ENVIRONMENT

 In the context of modular fabrication, much of the focus has been on design and transport and logistics strategies.
 Many project delays and cost overruns have been blamed generically on “logistics challenges.”
 For example, the Papua New Guinea LNG project was apparently delayed due to work stoppages and land access issues ($1.2 billion), plus adverse logistics and weather conditions ($700 million).
 Likewise, regarding the V.C.
 Summer Nuclear Station Power Plant Project it has been reported: “The project’s production schedule is largely threatened by delays in the delivery and manufacturing of submodules … and the submodule issues would require revising the construction schedule and could add $200 million to the project’s costs.9